proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_process_interaction.md

     Res: {postcondition,false}
     false

-...it fails, along with error reports on the server crashing!
+...the property fails, along with error reports on the server crashing!

 This happens because the asynchronous `play_ping_pong/1` operation introduces non-determinism in the order in which messages are received by the server.
 Here we can see yet another benefit of property based testing: it helps to increase our understanding about process interaction in the system under test.

-Fixing the postcondition of `get_score/1` so as to achieve deterministic results is quite simple:
+Fixing the postcondition of `get_score/1` so as to achieve deterministic results is quite simple in this case:

     :::erlang
     postcondition(S, {call,_,get_score,[Name]}, Res) ->